mtmoncur/deepracer_env/README.md

 # Deep Racer Env

 This repository contains a simulator for AWS Deep Racer.
 At this point all of the constants are just my personal guessing.
-It runs using shapely, pyOpenGL, pygame, and gym, and it currently must create a window to run.
+It runs using several dependencies including Shapely, pyOpenGL, pygame, and gym.
+And currently it must create a window to run.
+I also provided an implementation of PPO for training along with a jupyter notebook that shows how to use it.
+To use PPO, you will first need to install [pytorch](https://pytorch.org/get-started/locally/).
+Good luck!

 ### Training with PPO